Harry Davies (footballer, born 1904): Playing career

-The "Terriers" were looking to recapture their form under manager Herbert Chapman which saw them dominate English football in the early 1920s and saw Davies as a replacement for England international Clem Stephenson who had become manager.
-In his first season with Town Davies top scored with 10 goals and played in the 1930 FA Cup Final as Huddersfield lost 2–0 to Arsenal.
+The "Terriers" were looking to recapture their form under manager Herbert Chapman, which saw them dominate English football in the early 1920s and saw Davies as a replacement for England international Clem Stephenson who had become manager.
+In his first season with Town, Davies top scored with 10 goals and played in the 1930 FA Cup final as Huddersfield lost 2–0 to Arsenal.
 Following that set-back he fell out of favour at Leeds Road and Stoke manager Tom Mather wasted no time in bringing him back to the Victoria Ground in February 1932.
 Davies' return was met with approval by the club's supporters and was key in helping Stoke to win Second Division title in 1932–33.
 He linked up well with Stanley Matthews and when Bob McGrory stepped into managing the reserves, Davies was handed the captaincy.
-Back in the First Division, Davies was a key member of an exciting Stoke attack and he became only the second player to pass 100 goals after Charlie Wilson.
+Back in the First Division, Davies was a key member of an exciting Stoke attack, and he became only the second player to pass 100 goals after Charlie Wilson.

-With Davies' career coming to an end he joined local rivals Port Vale – along with a small fee, for Tommy Ward in February 1938.
+With Davies' career coming to an end, he joined local rivals Port Vale – along with a small fee, for Tommy Ward in February 1938.
 He played 15 Third Division North games at the end of the 1937–38 season, claiming two goals.
 He scored twice in 29 league games in the 1938–39 campaign, as the "Valiants" switch into the Third Division South meant that he had scored a goal in all four divisions of the Football League.
 Davies retired in April 1939.

 Style of play

 After football

-Davies' retired from playing just before World War II and he earned a Military Medal while serving with the Royal Army Service Corps.
+Davies retired from playing just before World War II and he earned a Military Medal while serving with the Royal Army Service Corps.
 After the war he became owner of the Priory hotel in Abbey Hulton and then the Plume of Feathers in Barlaston.
 He also became a very good snooker player and competed in regional tournaments.

 Media career

 Davies was one of the first players to write a newspaper column.
-He was paid sixpence a word, which at 200 words a column gave him a total of £5 a week, which equalled his footballing wage.
+He was paid sixpence a word, which at 200 words a column gave him a total of £5 a week, equalling his footballing wage.